pnickchi/gofedf/README.md

 # Test if the residuals of the model follows a Gamma distribution, calculate Cramer-von Mises statistic and approximate pvalue
 testGLMGamma(x=X, y, l = 'log', method = 'cvm')
 ```

-    ## Warning in getpvalue(u = cvm, eigen = ev): CompQuadForm failed to generate a
-    ## valid p-value.
-The p-value lies between 0.258929317433151 and 1

     ## $Statistic
     ## [1] 0.04026585